Read about Asset Management Awareness Day, on Wednesday, May 17, 2023

-Council’s Strategic Plan 2019-2023 highlights that asset management is critical to sustainable, effective service delivery, and directs staff to develop a corporate asset management program which will include the creation of a Council policy, training of staff, analysis of all assets/categories, and the implementation of asset management software.
+Saanich Council approved the Asset Management Strategy on July 10, 2023.
+Council’s Strategic Plan 2019-2023 highlights that asset management is critical to sustainable, effective service delivery, and directed staff to develop and implement the strategy.

 What is asset management?